Background Events - June 1940

 Battleship

-JEAN BART was refuelled.
-Destroyer VANQUISHER remained in company until the
+BART was refuelled.
+Destroyer VANQUISHER remained in

-French ships turned south for Casablanca where they arrived on the
+French ships turned south for Casablanca where they

 22nd.